plescaevelyn/documentation/docs/learning/workshop_a_precision_converter_fpga_integration_journey/index.rst

 **Serial Peripheral Interface**

-A full-duplex serial communication bus design by Motorola in mid 1980’s, used in short distance chip to chip communication, primarily in embedded systems.
+A full-duplex serial communication bus design by Motorola in mid 1980's, used in short distance chip to chip communication, primarily in embedded systems.
-It become a ‘de facto’ standard, with small variations depending on the use case and application.​
+It become a ‘de facto' standard, with small variations depending on the use case and application.​

 .. figure:: spi_master_slave.png